Professor Johan Schot Biography

 Johan’s twitter bio saliently describes him as a ‘traveller through time’.
 This expression perfectly encapsulates the fascination and esteem he distinguishes for history with its power to illuminate the past and the future.
 Inspired and driven by the historical imagination, his research focuses on identifying the theories, concepts and narratives that have contributed to transition, change and development in our global society.
 His two main strands of work orientate around developing Transformative Innovation Policy (TIP), through the Transformative Innovation Policy Consortium (TIPC), to meet the needs of the world in the 21st century; and growing the theory of the Second Deep Transition which he believes is occurring in the world today and that is the root of our current issues.
 He has also published extensively on the creation of the EU, examining how the EU’s ‘Europe’ came to be by identifying the issues which highlight the possible reasons for its current obstacles and difficulties with his book Writing the Rules for Europe.

-With interconnected international issues of inequality, growing migration, faltering economies, climate change, cyber-insecurity and terrorism, Professor Schot demonstrates, by interweaving the teachings of history through disciplines and communications, that we can understand and shape global progress that can address the societal and the environmental tests of our time.
+With interconnected international issues of inequality, growing migration, faltering economies, climate change, cyber-insecurity and terrorism, Professor Schot demonstrates, by interweaving the teachings of history through disciplines and communications, that we can understand and shape global progress to address the societal and the environmental tests of our time as characterised by the United Nations Sustainable Development Goals.
+He is concentrating on this research aim as Academic Director of TIPC and as Professor of Comparative Global History at the Utrecht Centre for Global Challenges (UGLOBE).

 Sustainability Transitions • Innovation Policy for Transformative Change • Deep Transitions • Transforming Innovation • User Innovation • Strategic Niche Management • Multi-Level Perspective • Technocratic Internationalism • Making Europe • Inventing Europe • Contested Modernization • Transnational History • History of Technology...